2010 European Grand Prix: Race

 On lap nine, Webber attempted to pass Kovalainen for 17th, by running in his slipstream at 190 mph on the main straight but the latter appeared to brake earlier than Webber expected, and the Red Bull made contact with Kovalainen's right-rear wheel, sending him airborne.
 He struck an advertising hoarding and somersaulted.
 Webber's car landed on its nose, careered into the turn 12 run-off area at high speed and collided with a tyre barrier.
 Webber was unhurt.
 The large force of the accident broke his brake pedal.
 The incident prompted the deployment of the safety car, to allow marshals to clear debris from the area and extricate Webber's car from the run-off area.
-Kubica, Button, Barrichello, Hülkenberg, Buemi, Sutil, Liuzzi, de la Rosa and Chandhok elected to make pit stops during the safety car period.
+Kubica, Button, Barrichello, Hülkenberg, Buemi, Sutil, Liuzzi, De la Rosa and Chandhok elected to make pit stops during the safety car period.
 The safety car was sent onto the circuit as the leaders completed the ninth lap but did not emerge in front of Vettel.
 Hamilton had the opportunity to overtake the safety car but initially hesitated prior to committing to going by and the delay meant that the safety car had just crossed the official pit-exit line.

 Lewis Hamilton finished the race in second place after some controversy surrounding his illegal pass on the safety car and the penalty which he incurred for it.

 The two Ferrari cars and the Renault of Kubica were the first to queue up behind the safety car, while the rest of the field had enough notice to divert to the pitlane for their first stop.
 The significance of these events was that both Vettel and Hamilton were able to make their first stops before their advantage over the rest of the field was nullified by catching the safety car, while Alonso, Massa and Kubica fell down the order.
 Hamilton's stop was for a replacement front wing.
 The safety car drove into the pit lane at the end of lap 14 and the cars were allowed to overtake.
 Vettel locked his tyres and ran deep driving into the final turn, and resisted Hamilton's attempt to overtake him.
 Alonso immediately pushed hard and passed Hülkenberg for ninth place at turn 17 on the 15th lap.
 A line of cars formed behind Kobayashi while Vettel and Hamilton pulled away from the rest of the field, as the front two began trading the fastest lap time of the event.
 Button gained a large amount of top speed but remained behind both Sauber cars.
-Schumacher passed both Virgin cars to move into the 17th position by lap 17.
+Schumacher passed both Virgin cars to move into 17th position by lap 17.